 The Fermi surface averaging of the hybridization probability is then a routine numerical task.
-And finally the correlation $1/\ln T_c$ versus $\overline{\mathsf{P}}_{sd}$ has to be independently studied by \textit{ab initio} band calculations.
-The slope of this linear regression will determine the value of the Kondo exchange integral $J_{sd}$ corresponding to these band calculations.
-And this task should be put in the agenda of contemporary condensed matter physics.
-In parallel matrix elements of all other pairing interactions can be easily evaluated.
-All electron interaction processes in solid state physics are well known before the BCS epoch; nothing more can be added.
-Having some partial clarification, we feel obliged to speculate on some questionable and disputable problems.
-If we are on the correct track, we have to obtain more than we have invested -- an open question is whether the Kondo interaction can be incorporated in the Abrikosov~\cite{Abrikosov:03} scenario for spin density waves (SDW) mechanism of metal insulator transition in parent undoped cuprates, perhaps as $s$-$d$ waves mechanism.
-In short, standing on the position of universalism we want to check in what other processes the possible \textit{s-d} pairing mechanism is essential.
+Finally, the relation $1/\ln T_c$ versus $\overline{\mathsf{P}}_{sd}$ has to be independently studied by \textit{ab initio} band calculations.
+The slope of this linear regression will determine the corresponding value of the Kondo exchange integral $J_{sd}$.
+This task should be put on the agenda of contemporary condensed matter physics.
+In parallel the matrix elements of all other pairing interactions can be easily evaluated.
+Having some partial clarification, we feel obliged to speculate on some questionable and disputable condensed matter problems.
+If we are on the correct track, we have to obtain much more than we have invested -- an open question is whether the Kondo interaction can be incorporated in the Abrikosov~\cite{Abrikosov:03} scenario for spin density waves (SDW) mechanism of the metal insulator transition in the parent undoped cuprates, perhaps as $s$-$d$ waves mechanism.
+In brief, owing universality, we would like to check in what other processes the possible \textit{s-d} pairing mechanism plays a primordial role.